skit-ai/tech/_posts/2022-01-21-speech-first-conversational-ai.md

 strong, are less restraining in text conversations as compared to speech.
 Speech is deeply ingrained in human communication and minor misses could lead to violation of user expectations.
-Contrast this with text messaging which is a, relatively new, human-constructed channel[^1].
-TODO
+Contrast this with text messaging which is a, relatively new, human-constructed channel[^1] where the expectations are different and more lenient.

-There are multiple academic sources on difference between speech and text, here we will describing a few key differences that we have noticed while building speech-first conversation systems:
+There are multiple academic sources on differences between speech and text, here we will describing a few key differences that we have noticed while building speech-first conversation systems:

-## Input Signal
+## Signal

 In addition to the textual content, speech signals contain information about the user's state, trait, and the environment.
 Speech isn't merely a redundant